vanidesai/uwc/modbus-master/README-modbus-master.md

 	10. `.cproject` - Eclipse project configuration files
 	11. `.project` - Eclipse project configuration files
 	12. `sonar-project.properties` - This file is required for Softdel CICD process for sonar qube analysis
+	13. modbus_RTU: This folder is in parallel to Modbus-App & contains indivisual docker-compose & config files for modbus-RTU.
+	14. modbus-TCP: This folder is in parallel to Modbus-App & contains indivisual docker-compose & config files for modbus-RTU.

 2. SoftMod_Stack - This directory contains sources for Modbus Stack implementation for TCP and RTU
 	1. `.settings` - Eclipse project configuration files